PRECAUTIONS DURING THE PANDEMIC

 "Behold, God's dwelling is with the human race.
 He will dwell with them and they will be his people and God himself will always be with them as their God.

-“He will wipe every tear from their eyes, and there shall be no more death or mourning, wailing or pain, for the old order has passed away."
+“He will wipe every tear from their eyes, and there shall be no more death or mourning,

 The One who sat on the throne said,